oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

 includes singletons, single-valued navigation properties, and collection-valued navigation properties.

-If the entities are contained, then `{entity-collection}` is the top-level entity set followed by the path to the containment navigation property of the containing entity.
+If the entities are contained, then `{canonical-collection}` is the top-level entity set followed by the path to the containment navigation property of the containing entity.